-A robust public financial management systems is a cornerstone for any government and more so in developing countries.
+A robust public financial management system is a cornerstone for any government and more so in developing countries.
 Transparent and equitable public finances provide a platform for governments to deliver a strong enabling environment for business and effective public services.
-Our specialised team of professionals work in all aspects of the EPFM cycle to enhance public financial management efficiency right from planning to resource allocation and spending. .
+Our specialised team of professionals work in all aspects of the EPFM cycle to enhance public financial management efficiency right from planning to resource allocation and spending.
 We ensure adequacy, appropriateness, economy, efficiency, effectiveness and equity in our progress.

 The project aimed to strengthen the inter-governmental fiscal framework, and local public financial management & accountability for improved infrastructure and services in urban assemblies in Ghana.
 IPE Global supported 10 local governments in Ghana in implementing and institutionalising PFM best practices at the local government and municipal level through strategic technical and capacity building support in the five core PFM areas of Budgeting Reforms; Financial Reporting and Auditing; Revenue Enhancement and Management; Asset Management; and Transparency & Accountability.
 The support was provided through three windows of: (i) Generic Training; (ii) Regional Technical Advisory Teams (RTATs); and (iii) Capacity Support Fund.